 You should also be able to smell that characteristic slightly sweet cooked squash smell.
 Of course if you’re not familiar with that smell that won’t help, but for those of you who are, that’s another clue.
 Once it’s done, carefully lift it from the slow cooker onto a cutting board to cool.
 It probably won’t cool if left in the slow cooker because the ceramic holds a lot of residual heat.

 Once it’s cool enough to handle, cut it in half along the equator, not end to end.
 The reason you want to cut it along the midline is that the strands run around the squash horizontally.
 If you cut it end to end you’ll be cutting the strands in half and will have very short segments.
 Cutting around the equator keeps the long strands intact and gives you more of a spaghetti-like feel.
 Use a spoon to scrape the seeds out of the center.
 You may get a few of the strands with the seeds, but that’s okay.

 Once the seeds are removed, use a fork to pull the strands away from the tough skin.
 This is the fun part.

 And now the spaghetti squash is ready to eat!
 It doesn’t taste like much on its own, but you can do so much with it.
 Just like real pasta, I like it with a bit of butter, herbs, and Parmesan.
 Marinara is a classic choice as well.

 Feel free to share your favorite way to eat spaghetti squash in the comments below to help newbies out.
-I’ll have a new spaghetti squash recipe for you tomorrow!
+And what did I make with my spaghetti squash?
+Southwest Spaghetti Squash Bowls!